-Compliant Partially compliant
+Compliant Partially compliant Explain X Not applicable

-Explain X

 The Board has chosen a different mechanism to achieve the objective sought by the recommendation, which is to align the interests of the Executive Directors with those of the shareholders.
 Moreover, a change of this nature would require a review of the contractual conditions applicable to the Company's Managing Director which existed prior to the appearance of the recommendation.
 Within this framework, the Board chose to achieve the objective of creating value for the shareholders through the establishment, in the Managing Director's variable remuneration, of a target with this content and assigning it a significant weight, without amending his contract, in the certainty that the objective sought by the recommendation is fully safeguarded.
-Therefore, as explained in the Remuneration Report, the multi-annual variable remuneration (PREMP) of Mr. Villaseca is directly linked to the profitability for the shareholders in one of the indicators, whilst also being indirectly linked through the remaining 3 applicable indicators.
+Therefore, as explained in the Remuneration Report, the multi-annual variable remuneration (PREMP) of Mr. Villaseca is directly linked to the profitability for the shareholders in one of the indicators.
 As indicated in the IARC, section A.1, this multiannual variable remuneration represents a significant percentage of his total remuneration.